 Either start your next batch straight away, or if you are not ready for another batch, then pop the grains into a jar, cover them with milk (it does not matter which type), cover with a loosely fitting lid on top and keep in the fridge for up to two weeks.

 Once you are ready to make a new batch you can simply add the grains and kefir mixture straight from the fridge into your bowl, ready for the milk.

 If you leave the grains for more than a few days they will be coated with a thick mucus, and the kefir surrounding them will be set and solid.
 This is normal and nothing to worry about.

 If you have not made fresh kefir for a few weeks the grains may be quite sluggish for the first few batches and take longer to ferment the milk.
 They will recover and soon get back up to speed.

 My kefir has separated!
 What can I do?

 Don’t worry, it’s not a problem!
 You can just stir or blend it all back together, or should you want you can strain off the whey (I use it in bread making), and make kefir labneh.

-We use 5-10% grains of weight of milk.
-In this range the amount used seems to make no difference in the finished kefir, but more grains do ferment faster.
+We use grains weighing 5-10% of the weight of milk.
+In this range the amount used seems to make no difference to how finished kefir looks or tastes, but more grains do ferment faster.

-The grains-free kefir is still a live product, and will homemade kefir will continue to change, ferment and thicken in the fridge.
+The grain-free kefir is still a live product, and homemade kefir will continue to change, ferment and thicken in the fridge.
 Despite the straining there will almost certainly be some tiny grains which pass through the sieve which speed up this process.